DevExpress/testcafe/docs/articles/documentation/recipes/running-tests-using-travis-ci-and-sauce-labs.md

 npm install --save-dev testcafe-browser-provider-saucelabs
 ```

-For more information, see [Browser Provider Plugins](../using-testcafe/common-concepts/browser-support.md#browser-provider-plugins).
+For more information on testing in cloud browsers, see [Cloud Browsers](../using-testcafe/common-concepts/browser-support.md#cloud-browsers).

 ## Step 5 - Add the `test` script to package.json